• What is Copywriting?

 I think, too, that for newer writers, it’s better to charge only after the project is delivered since they’re a little more “untested.”
 In a way, it’s a risk for a client to hire them, and only asking for payment once the project has been delivered and the client is perfectly happy is a good way to help take that risk off a client’s shoulders.
 Asking them to hire a less seasoned writer and to pay upfront for the services from that less seasoned writer may be too much risk for many clients to take.

-I will say, of course, that this is a personal preference.
-If your gut is telling you to charge all or partially upfront, you’re welcome to test it out.
-However, from a client’s perspective, it seems a bit easier to get me to say yes to hiring someone if I have to pay only once I get the promised deliverables.
+If your gut is telling you to charge all upfront, you’re welcome to test it out.
+However, from a client’s perspective, it is easier to get me to say “yes” to hiring someone if I have to pay only once I get the promised deliverables.

 Your turn!
 Do you (or would you) charge a client upfront?
 If you were client, how would you feel about that?
 Why?
 Let us know in the comments below!